lyu-ai/agentok/README.md

 > [!Warning]
 > We're actively developing the next version on branch `dev`.
-The `main` branch will not be interating until the next version is release.
+The `main` branch will be frozen until the next major release.

 <img src="./frontend/public/logo.png" width="90" />